KelvinBrannonJr/FruitHubWebsite/README.md

 # FruitHub Website
-## A promo website that uses HTML, CSS, and Bootstrap 5.
+## A conceptional fruit delivery service that uses HTML, CSS, and Bootstrap 5.